 What is Software Test Estimation?

 Software test estimation is the phase of a project where the tester or QA engineer determines how much time, money, and effort it takes to run a particular test in a specific environment.
-In other words, by evaluating all of the above resources, the tester answers two basic questions:
+In software test estimation techniques in other words, by evaluating all of the above resources, the tester answers two basic questions: